-His military awards and decorations include the Purple Heart, Distinguished Service Medal, Bronze Star, and several others commensurate with his distinguished career.
+His military awards and decorations include the Purple Heart, Distinguished Service Medal, Defense Superior Service Medal, seven Bronze Stars, and several others commensurate with his distinguished career.
 CSM Smith sustained severe wounds in Afghanistan in 2010, when an 82 mm recoilless rifle round struck his vehicle.
 Following his injury, CSM Smith underwent numerous surgeries, prolonged hospital stays, and extensive physical rehabilitation.
 CSM Smith also dealt with depression from his wounds and the uncertainty of recovery.
 He is a role model for all warriors and openly shares his personal experiences with post-traumatic stress to encourage warriors to seek help during recovery.
-He is also a registered Alumnus with Wounded Warrior Project® (WWP).
+He is also a registered Alumnus with WWP.

 His final assignment was at Fort Hood, Texas, where he served as III (U.S. Army) Corps command sergeant major from 2014 until 2017.
 He retired at Fort Campbell, Kentucky, a post where he served for almost 10 years.